sidneyshafer/html-guide/README.md

 <!-- Remote Images -->
 <img src="https://source.unsplash.com/200x200/?building,city" alt="My Image 2">
 ```

-This HTML snippet demonstrates the use of links and images within a webpage.

 ### `<a>` - Hyperlinks
 * The `<a>` tag defines hyperlinks that allow users to navigate to other web pages or resources.